 THE FEELINGS-BASED FAITH MYTH

 There is no such thing as “feeling like a Christian.”
 Christianity isn’t an emotion like being happy or angry is.
 Faith in Christ is exactly that: A walk of faith.
-What is “the walk” part?
-The journey of trusting in God above intuition, ratiocination, or our knowledge base, and the way our trust in Him transforms the way we live into a matured, dependent lifestyle based on asking God first before every significant move; whether we “go here or there,” or “say this or that.”
-The source of a person’s trust is a huge difference between a secularist and a Christian.
-A believer in Christ will pray to a personal God that he or she fully believes is listening, where a secularist might either pray to “the universe” (which is actually tantamount to Pantheism), which may embody (to the perspective of the secularist) the appearance of chance, luck, fortune, or something like that of fate (the belief in the development of events beyond a person’s control, regarded as determined by a supernatural power, but not “God”)—or—they may not pray at all.
-Feeling like a believer is a redundant, weightless phrase; there is no such thing.
-There no amount of feeling to define someone’s walk of faith.
-The measurement (if you want to call it that) occurs in the heart: How much do we trust in God to be our only answer to every question?
+What is the “walk” part?
+The journey of trusting in God above everything, and the way our trust in Him transforms the way we live into a matured lifestyle based on asking God first before making decisions— whether we “go here or there,” or “say this or that.”
+(Colossians 4:6) The source of a person’s trust is a huge difference between a secularist and a Christian.
+While a believer in Christ will pray to God that he or she fully believes is listening, a secularist might not pray at all, or, they may reference praying to the universe (Pantheism), or depend on chance, luck, fortune, or fate.
+None of these of which are personal, and none of them can merit the weight of trust, which can only be developed through relationship.

 FAITH DOES NOT EQUAL HAPPINESS

 Some unbelievers have the idea that believers consider themselves happier because of their faith.
 This is not true.
 Some Christians also have the idea that all atheists and unbelievers are unhappy, and this is also untrue.
-Faith, or a lack thereof, does not so much affect a person’s emotional status, but rather—faith impacts the mentality of the person, which is another way of saying that it gives them the hope and joy of a life beyond this world that comes in believing that Jesus’s death and resurrection is reason to believe there is a Heaven, and that being transformed in Christ takes us to where He is when we die physically on Earth.
+Faith, or a lack thereof, does not so much affect a person’s emotional status, but rather—faith impacts the attitude of a person, which is another way of saying that it gives them the hope and joy of a life beyond this world.
 While on Earth, however, the transformation does not bring about happiness in the way some people believe.
 The fallacy that believing in God fixes our Earthly problems may be a distortion of the idea that faith in a loving God automatically brings us a sense of hope in our daily adversities.
-And while God does bring us hope (hope in Christ), our belief in Him and His son does not change that we still experience struggle on Earth.
+And while God does bring us hope through Christ, our belief in Him and His son does not change that we still experience struggle on Earth.

 Jesus even warned us of this: